Jellystone!: Production

-A commercial in which El Kabong sells a guitar to deal with life's irritations was released on October 9, 2021.

-Health & Safety with Doggie Daddy

-A short where Doggie Daddy teaches Augie Doggie how to ride a bike was released on November 27, 2021.

-Wait-Tea

-A short where Mayor Huckleberry Hound and Mr. Jinks make a batch of Sun-Tea as various crazy events occur around them was released on December 4, 2021.
+Greenblatt has stated that the series took heavy inspiration from places outside of Hanna-Barbera, such as Walter Lantz Productions' Hickory, Dickory inspiring Pixie and Dixie's portrayals in the HBO Max animated series, Blue Sky Studios' Ice Age Franchise' Sid, and various other inspirations.

 Release

-The series premiered in the United States on July 29, 2021, on HBO Max.
+Jellystone! premiered in the United States on July 29, 2021, on HBO Max.

-Jellystone premiered in other countries in 2021:
+It premiered later in 2021 in other countries:

 In Canada, the series premiered on October 10 on Teletoon, as well as being shown for American broadcast on Cartoon Network on September 4.
 The series became available to purchase on Digital storefronts such as iTunes and Vudu the day after.
 The series premiered in the United Kingdom on Cartoon Network on November 1.
 In Brazil and Latin America, the series premiered on December 10, on Cartoon Network and HBO Max.